 The Health Center is located centrally in camp across the road from the Dining Hall.

 The safety and health of your camper is very important to us, as it is to you.
 We are located within 5 miles of CHI St. Luke’s Health Hospital and have an emergency vehicle ready for use at all times.
-We have nearby urgent-care facilities for non-emergency situations that we can take campers if the need arises.
+We have nearby urgent-care facilities for non-emergency situations that we can take to campers if the need arises.

 Medication is distributed at breakfast, lunch, dinner, and bedtime.
 All prescription medication MUST be brought in prescription containers for the specified camper.
 Over-the-counter medications are given at the discretion of the camp medical staff and is provided by Camp Cho-Yeh at no additional cost.